 Dan's AB is from Harvard University, where he majored in Folklore and Mythology.

 Francis Okeke has a background in Social Entrepreneurship.
-He is passionate about entrepreneurship, team-building, development and gender issues, education, e-learning, MOOCs, social and economic development, African Literature and Politics, and also enjoys Cultural Appreciation in all its forms.
-Francis believes that education has the key to unlock potential doors in lives, and access to education shouldn't be restricted to anyone.
+He is passionate about entrepreneurship, team-building, development and gender issues, education, e-learning, MOOCs, social and economic development, African Literature and Politics, and also enjoys cultural appreciation in all its forms.
+Francis believes that education has the key to unlock doors, and access to education shouldn't be restricted.
 Africa shouldn't be left out in this quest.

 In 2013, he was part of the team that helped organize the launch of Impact Hub Accra (IHA) - a collaborative co-working space // incubator for startups in Ghana.
 To date, IHA has become one of the most sustainable and impactful nodes in the Ghanaian entrepreneurship ecosystem.

-A lifelong learner with over 4 years of working experience, in online education in Sub-Saharan Africa.
+He is a lifelong learner with over four years of working experience in online education in Sub-Saharan Africa.
 He worked as an Associate Director for Gambia, with the Open University of West Africa (OUWA) from 2013 to 2014.
-Still with OUWA, He became the Program Manager for the outpost in Kumasi (the capital city of the Asante Region of Ghana) where he helped to pilot online entrepreneurship training for the Swiss Federal Institute of Technology (EPFL) and recruitment of students for the University of the People (Uopeople) - providing the best alternative option for those who could not afford the traditional (in-house) universities for whatever reason, thereby opening the doors of higher education to the community.
+Still with OUWA, He became the Program Manager for the outpost in Kumasi (the capital city of the Asante Region of Ghana) where he helped to pilot online entrepreneurship training for the Swiss Federal Institute of Technology (EPFL) and recruitment of students for the University of the People (Uopeople) - providing the best alternative option for those who could not afford the traditional (in-house) universities, thereby opening the doors of higher education to the community.